 I Could Live Here By Ellen Barone

 I never expected to find connection and belonging in impermanence.
-But our temporary lifestyle opened the door to a much larger discovery: that home isn’t always a place—it’s a feeling.
-A relationship.
-A way of being in the world.
+But our temporary lifestyle opened the door to a deeper truth: home isn’t always a place—it’s a feeling, a relationship, a way of being in the world.

 I Could Live Here is an intimate and open-hearted memoir of midlife change, unexpected adventure, and a redefined sense of what it means to belong.